Drjewellmd/MAGSBHO-AI-Safety-Prototype/README.md

-# MAGSBHO Prototype
+# MAGSBHO AI Safety Prototype

-Early-stage AI safety prototype demonstrating governance-constrained multi-agent decision-making under simulated mission conditions.
+Early-stage, interpretable multi-agent AI safety system demonstrating governance-constrained decision-making under simulated and human-in-the-loop conditions.

-## Governance-Constrained Multi-Agent AI Safety Prototype

-This repository contains a Python prototype inspired by the **MAGSBHO (Multi-Agent Governance System for Behavioral Health and Operations)** framework.

 ---

+## Overview

+Governance-Constrained Multi-Agent AI Safety Prototype

+This repository contains a Python prototype inspired by the MAGSBHO (Multi-Agent Governance System for Behavioral Health and Operations) framework.

+---

 ## Purpose

 The goal of this prototype is to demonstrate a simple, interpretable implementation of a governance-constrained multi-agent system for high-risk environments such as space missions and other isolated, confined, and extreme (I.C.E.) settings.

----

-## What the Prototype Includes

-- **EVE**: wellness support agent for stress and emotional regulation
-- **KIRK**: ethical and cohesion agent for conflict and team stability
-- **SGG (SpaceGuardianGPT)**: cognitive support agent for task load and clarity
-- **Governance Layer**: combines agent outputs and determines bounded action

 ---